-John Oliver, host of HBO’s “Last Week Tonight,” recently did an expose on the debt-purchasing industry.
+John Oliver, host of HBO’s “Last Week Tonight,” did an expose on the debt-purchasing industry.
 These are companies who purchase delinquent, often extremely old, debt that a consumer owes to a creditor for pennies (or fractions of a penny) on the dollar.
-Last Week Tonight purchased $15 million dollars of delinquent medical debt owed by consumers to prove just how unregulated the practice is and then promptly forgave every cent!
-(With a giant red button no less!)
+Last Week Tonight purchased $15 million dollars of delinquent medical debt owed by consumers to prove just how unregulated the practice is and then promptly forgave every cent (with a giant red button no less).
 While the premise of the show is to provide news with a comedic spin, the lack of government oversight of this industry is anything but funny.
-Oliver notes the unscrupulous collection practices used by some of these companies, giving examples such as contacting debtor’s parents, calling debtor’s employers at their homes and even threatening to have a debtor’s dog arrested and eaten!
+Oliver noted the unscrupulous collection practices used by some of these companies, giving examples such as contacting debtor’s parents, calling debtor’s employers at their homes and even threatening to have a debtor’s dog arrested and eaten.